[BRINDLEKIN TALES – Book 3: Chapter 19r]

 “I saw the best minds of my generation destroyed by madness, starving hysterical naked, dragging themselves through the negro streets at dawn looking for an angry fix, angelheaded hipsters burning for the ancient heavenly connection to the starry dynamo in the machinery of night.”

-I figured he knew what verse I was referring to, so didn’t bother to explain, or quote anything from that seminal poem that rang in a New Age which is about to REALLY take off like gangbusters.
+I figured he knew what passage I was referring to, so didn’t bother to explain, or quote anything further from that seminal poem that rang in a New Age which is about to REALLY take off like gangbusters.
 The Event will be like a scimitar slicing through history, and change everything.

 I also told him: “You clearly have all your ducks in a row, though I’m sure the average dufus believes otherwise, but that’s just the way it goes.”